mitenber/firstgit/Readme.txt

-first git, this is some bs i am putting in it
+firstssgit, this is some bs i am putting in it

+hellooo!!!